prakruthi-sl/student-management-system/README.md

 # student-management-system
-A Java mini project to manage students record.
+A mini project to manage student records such as add, update, view, and delete students.